mdeff/pygsp_tutorial_graphsip/README.md

    `git clone https://github.com/mdeff/pygsp_tutorials_graphsip`.
 1. Create an environment with `conda create pygsp_tutorials_graphsip`.
    (you can also do this by launching Anaconda Navigator --> Environments --> Create)
-1. Within this environment, install Jupyter and the necessary toolboxes: at least numpy, scipy, matplotlib and pygsp.
+1. Within this environment, run `pip install -r requirements.txt` to install the required packages (at least Jupyter and the toolboxes numpy, scipy, matplotlib and pygsp).

 Every time you want to work, do the following: